YongchengYAO/CartiMorph/README.md

 In our study, we compared the rule-based and atlas-based cartilage parcellation methods by quantitative evaluation and visual inspection.

-- **Quantitative Evaluation**: We evaluated the volume overlap between the parcellation outputs of the compared methods by DSC.
+- **Quantitative Evaluation**: We evaluated the DSC between the parcellation outputs of the compared methods with our script ([`cal_DSC.py`](https://github.com/YongchengYAO/CartiMorph/blob/main/Scripts/utility/cal_DSC.py)).
 Results show that the discrepancy between the compared methods increased as the cartilage defects increased (from KL0 to KL4).
 - **Visual Inspection**: The cartilage parcellation from the rule-based method is consistent with the subregion definition despite the severity of cartilage lesions.